Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 ## Relationship to XLISP-Stat

 Although inspired by Tierney's XLisp-Stat, this is a reboot in Common Lisp.
-XLisp-Stat code is unlikely to run except in trivial cases, but existing XLisp-Stat libraries can be ported with the assistance of the [XLS-Compat](https://github.com/Lisp-Stat/XLS-compat) system.
+XLisp-Stat code is unlikely to run except in trivial cases, and existing XLisp-Stat libraries can be ported with the assistance of the [XLS-Compat](https://github.com/Lisp-Stat/XLS-compat) system.